offsecph/CREAMpi/README.md

 *[PERFORMANCE] Slow installation time for sliver c2 / raspberry pi slows down*
 ```
 go is building from source for arm64 in the background any may affect the performance of the CPU.
 This may introduce errors in installing every other privisioning assets on the CREAMpi.
 You may disable `import_playbook` of `sliver-server.yml` if you want to install manually.
 ```

 *[STALLS] Too long installation time for netxec (pipx netexec)*
 ```
 pipx compiles all the source code from repo to build netexec.
 this may cause long install time, introduce errors of such.
-You may install this manually if you like, but this should complete if no errors in the network or in installing the os.
+You may install this manually if you like,
+but this should complete if no errors in the network or in installing the os.
 If it hangs, just refer to the above known issues section.
 ```

 *[STALLS] Too long installation time for metasploit (msf framework)*
 ```
-Same with go, it has tons of packages being installed as c2 framework so you may manually install or not install it if you would like.
+Same with go, it has tons of packages being installed as c2 framework so you may manually install or
+not install it if you would like.
 Refer to the above known issues section.
 ```

 *[ERRORS] ansible errors upon gathering facts*
 ```
-The message: `FAILED! => {"msg": "Timeout (12s) waiting for privilege escalation prompt: "}` is when you terminate the session of running instance of ansible playbook. wait for at least 1 minute before re-executing again.
+The message: `FAILED! => {"msg": "Timeout (12s) waiting for privilege escalation prompt: "}`
+is when you terminate the session of running instance of ansible playbook.
+Wait for at least 1 minute before re-executing again.
 ```

 *[ERRORS] I rerun the script, netexec still fails to install*